Skip to main content

 Across Asia-Pacific, a new class of health service is emerging at the intersection of artificial intelligence, genomics, and old-fashioned wealth.
 AI-powered longevity clinics are spreading through Hong Kong, Singapore, and Tokyo, promising to extend healthspan through personalised diagnostics, epigenetic testing, and real-time biometric coaching.
 The catch: most people cannot afford any of it.

 The global longevity economy is projected to reach $27 trillion in 2026, according to the Aging Analytics Agency.
-Asia-Pacific accounts for nearly 60% of the world's ageing population.
-The demand is real.
-But the supply is overwhelmingly targeted at the wealthy.
+Asia-Pacific accounts for nearly 60% of the world's ageing population, yet the AI-powered solutions emerging across the region remain largely inaccessible to ordinary citizens.

 Hong Kong's Prenetics, which went public via SPAC in 2022, now offers CircleDNA premium packages that include AI-generated health reports and personalised supplement recommendations.
 The service analyses over 500 genetic markers and uses machine learning to map risk profiles for conditions ranging from cardiovascular disease to nutrient deficiencies.